Skip to main content

 PrompTax: metropolitan commuter transportation mobility tax (MCTMT)

-• If you enroll voluntarily in the PrompTax program for withholding tax but do not volunteer for MCTMT PrompTax, you must make MCTMT payments with your quarterly MCTMT return.
+• If an employer elects to enroll in the PrompTax program for withholding tax but does not enroll for MCTMT PrompTax, it must make MCTMT payments with the quarterly MCTMT return.

 • All PrompTax program participants are still required to file a quarterly MCTMT return, Form MTA-305, Employer's Quarterly Metropolitan Commuter Transportation Mobility Tax Return.